jalilbm/food-trucks-locator-frontend/README.md

 - **Frontend Framework**: ReactJS with TypeScript for robust and scalable application structure.
 - **Styling**: Combination of Tailwind CSS and Ant Design (antd) to demonstrate versatility in UI frameworks and design implementation.
 - **No Backend Routing**: Opted for a frontend-centric approach, suitable for the simplicity and scope of the application.
+- **Data Accuracy**: The dataset used may occasionally contain food trucks with identical latitude and longitude coordinates.
+In such cases, map markers representing these trucks will overlap.
+This is an inherent characteristic of the dataset and not a limitation of the application itself.

 ### User Experience: